 The agency intends to allow 2 private astronaut missions each year that would be able to visit the space station for up to 30 days.
 In addition, one docking port on the International Space Station will be reserved for private operations.

 Private citizen astronauts would need to use a commercial spacecraft from either SpaceX or Boeing to get to the space station.
 The trip would cost roughly $35,000 per night.
+NASA will now let private citizens to visit the International Space Station

 The plans were announced by NASA officials speaking at the Nasdaq Stock Exchange in New York City.